Citizenfitz/character-builder/src/markdown/disad-weak-ears.md

-The character has poor hearing and will suffer disadvantage to all perception rolls involving sound.
+The character has poor hearing and suffers disadvantage on all sound-based perception rolls.
 He or she will also be unable to hear faint sounds or clearly make out conversations in noisy environments without an auditory aid like an ear trumpet.